Organs In A Jar (Y8+)

 Be careful where you put ‘em or you’ll never get the stains out

-They dried him up for sixty days, it was a lot of work; he
+They dried him out for sixty days, it was a lot of work; he

 When he was done with desiccation, they removed the salt he’d been in